 JDE Peet's posts 2% rise in core profit, says it will cope with inflation in 2022

-AMSTERDAM, Feb 23 (Reuters) - JDE Peet's NV JDEP.AS, one of the world's largest coffee companies, on Wednesday reported a 2% rise in full-year core profit that came in slightly ahead of analysts' expectations, and forecast "stable" profit for 2022 amid strong inflation.
+AMSTERDAM, Feb 23 (Reuters) - JDE Peet's NV JDEP.AS, one of the world's largest coffee companies, on Wednesday reported a 2% rise in full-year core profit that beat analysts' expectations, and forecast "stable" gross profit for 2022 despite strong inflation.

 Full-year earnings before interest, taxes, depreciation and amortization (EBITDA) came in at 1.30 billion euros ($1.47 billion).
-Analysts in a company-compiled poll had seen unchanged EBITDA from 2020, at 1.28 billion euros.
+Analysts in a company-compiled poll had expected EBITDA to be unchanged from 2020, at 1.28 billion euros.

 JDE Peet's Chief Executive Officer Fabien Simon said he was confident that the company, which owns a range of coffee and tea brands including Pickwick, Senseo, Tassimo, TiOra and L'OR, would "successfully navigate an unprecedented year of inflation in 2022."

-At 7 billion euros, 2021 sales were also slightly ahead of analysts' forecasts of 6.87 billion euros.
+However he noted the company had forecast stable gross profit in 2022 rather than its usual metric, operating profit, which "implies presumably material uncertainty" around marketing and wage costs.

+Deboo said Jefferies expects operating profit will decline in 2022 and rates shares "underperform".

-Demand for coffee is relatively inelastic, and the company has some pricing power due to its strong brand names.
+Demand for coffee is inelastic, and JDE Peet's has some pricing power due to its strong brand names.
 But it must strike a balancing act in passing on higher green coffee costs on to consumers to prevent them from defecting to other brands.

-Most of JDE Peet's coffee is sold at supermarkets, though the company also has a smaller business in coffee shops led by Peet's, a prominent brand in the United States, which got a boost after markets reopened in the second half of the year.
+Most of its coffee is sold at supermarkets, though it also has a smaller business in coffee shops led by Peet's, a prominent brand in the United States, which got a boost after markets reopened in the second half of 2021.

-The company forecast that it would see double-digit sales growth in 2022 but "stable" gross profit.
+The company forecast double-digit sales growth in 2022 but "stable" gross profit.
+It kept medium term targets of 3-5% sales growth and single digit operating profit growth in place.

-Shares are down 20% over the past year, closing at 26.23 euros on Tuesday.

 ($1 = 0.8830 euros)